CloudInn/concourse-hangouts-resource/README.md

 ### Example

-You're suggested to use it under `try:` step, you don't want your build to fail if the resource failed
+It's recommended to use this resource in the `try:` step so that your build doesn't fail if the resource fails to send the message

 ```yaml
 jobs: